A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Related work

 \subsubsection{UL}

 Renne's UL \cite{Renne2} is an extension of Art\"{e}mov's Justification Logic, JL \cite{JustificationLogic} (including Art\"{e}mov's LP) with multi-agent character in the sense that UL combines JL with (multi-agent) Dynamic Epistemic Logic \cite{DynamicEpistemicLogic}.
 Of course, dynamic extensions of static logics are interesting.
-The sophisticated language of UL is defined by staged mutual recursion on the structure of terms and formulas, and has a semantic interface in the style of LP but crucially only over finite Kripke-models.
+The sophisticated language of UL is defined by staged mutual recursion on the structure of terms and formulas, and has a semantic interface in the style of LP but only over finite Kripke-models.
 The mutual recursion arises in the application term constructor of UL, which has a formula parameter meant to indicate the relevance of the second constructor argument to the constructor parameter in UL's application axiom.
 Given that sum and application can be subsumed by pairing in LiP (\cf Section~\ref{section:ProofTerms}), it would be interesting to experiment with a formula-parametrised pair constructor in UL intended to subsume sum and formula-parametrised application.
 The justification terms in UL do not provide evidence for knowledge but only for belief, which is expressed with a K4-modality.
 (Usually, belief is expressed with a KD45-modality \cite{MultiAgents}.)
-The restriction of UL to interpretation in finite Kripke-models is not unproblematic.
-Communication systems (\eg the Internet) can \emph{not} in general be faithfully modelled as \emph{finite} transition systems and thus \emph{finite} Kripke-models.